gerardroche/gerardroche.github.io/_posts/2020-03-22-neovintageous-1.20.0.md

 Like **`a/`** but excludes the slashes ("inner" object).

-Tip: Text objects are a series of commands that can be used in Visual mode or after an operator.
+{% include tip.html content="Text objects are a series of commands that can be used in Visual mode or after an operator.

 ```
 Hello /wo|rld/!